 Women and Justice Minor

-The minor in Women & Justice is intended to be an interdisciplinary course of study administered by the Department of Theology.
-The minor is designed to provide students a theoretical and practical overview of the study of women and women’s issues in society from the perspective of various disciplines.
+The Women and Justice Minor is intended to be an interdisciplinary course of study housed in the Department of Theology.
+The minor is designed to provide students a theoretical and practical overview of the study of women and women's issues in society from the perspective of various disciplines.

 WJST-110Introduction to Women and Justice2